allegro/blog/_posts/2022-06-23-event-storming-workshops.md

 * stickies in different colours, shapes and quantity (will discuss it later),
 * markers

-When it has to be online you can use a virtual boards such as:
+When it has to be online, you can use a virtual boards such as:

 * [miro](https://miro.com/)
 * [mural](https://www.mural.co/)